duccl/cardiomyopathy-monograph/features/data-augmentation/README.md

 ## How it works

 The data augmentation feature are used to increase the volume of data that will be used to train the neural network, using the limited images base available.
-We are going to apply some morphological transformations, such as rotating and transferring the images
+We are going to apply some morphological transformations, such as rotating and moving the images

 ## Selected parameters

 ### Rotating the image
 To apply a rotation around the image, we selected an angle of 45º

-### Transferring the image horizontally
+### Moving the image horizontally
-To apply a horizontal transferring to the image, we selected an value of -100 units
+To apply a horizontal moving to the image, we selected a value of -100 units

-### Transferring the image vertically
+### Moving the image vertically
-To apply a vartical transferring to the image, we selected an value of 30 units
+To apply a vartical moving to the image, we selected a value of 30 units